 Candle light, chandeliers, and a baby grand piano creates quite the moody drinking ambiance.
 Although the cocktail menu itself is small, beverage manager Bryan Eichhorst and the team can be trusted to whip up whatever classic you’d like.
 The massive whiskey list is also worth perusing.

 Located near the geographic center of Tucson just doors away from sister restaurant Falora, Sidecar has the hip, modern vibe of a downtown bar without actually being downtown.
 The cocktail menu features original creations that show respect for the formulas of classic cocktails.

 For more information, visit barsidecar.com.

 Send a text message to (520) 909-6299 to make a reservation at this hidden speakeasy.
+Once you make it past the secret entrance, enjoy the cozy seating inside or cuddle up by a fire pit on the secluded patio.
 Operating hours are from 7 p.m. to close on Friday and Saturday.